Of all the paths you take in life, make sure a few of them are dirt.

 The Willey Range is where we started our quest for 2024 and man was it what the doctor ordered (pun intended).
 Located in Crawford Notch this range is definitely one of our favorite spots to hike so this was really cool to get out with Kyle and Rocky as it had been a bit since Kyle and I have hiked together.
 He’s a ski bum so I can’t give him to much shit for not hiking a lot in the winter months.
 Lucky for me I have a few friends and a dog who love to hike.

 We reached the Crawford Depot around 6:50am and were on trail by 7:10.
 It was one of those mornings that both Kyle and I were ready to go and feeling great.
 We started on the Avalon trail, which was fine for the first mile was fine, steady incline but nothing crazy.
 Well that changed on mile two because not only were we looking at 1000’ of gain but also ice, snow and steeeeepness!
 I had no idea that the Avalon trail was this steep so it was surprising but still fun and once you hit the junction and find out that Avalon is 100 yards away you feel a bit better.
 The views on Avalon are out of this world and always helps when you catch any of these peaks on a sunny, clear day.
 After grabbing a drink and a snack we started our ascent to Mount Field which would be the #27 and the first 4k of 2024.
 Field is a mile and another 1000’ of elevation gain to bring us to it’s 4269’ wooded summit.
 Now, all we read and hear about is that Field’s summit is wooded with no views which is 100% true but there are plenty of views to be had on the ascent to the summit and they are absolutely spectacular.
 There were also Gray Jay’s flying about so we decided to try our luck and see if they were hungry.
 They were!
-Kyle This could be due to the bare trees of early spring but either way, some of the views were tremendous. was like a little kid again feeding these gorgeous birds from the palm of his hands so obviously I had to join him in the fun.
+Kyle was like a little kid again feeding these gorgeous birds from the palm of his hands so obviously I had to join him in the fun.
 After hanging out on Field for a while we started our trek over to Willey which except for a few up and downs was a fairly flat traverse and again the views when we reached Willey (#28) were absent on the summit but there was a lookout where we hung out, ate lunch and chilled for about 30 minutes enjoying some great scenery.

 The start of our descent and trip back to Field was satisfying as we looked out at the Whites and the great Mount Washington but once we reached Field, Kyle got right into feeding the Jays again.
 This was a blast and nothing beats seeing your kid with a genuine smile on his face!
 We started the last part of our descent which was three miles on what was now soft, heavy, slushy snow and Kyle had just found out he had broken micro spikes so he decided to “ski” down the steep parts on his hiking boots alone.
 He got lit up a few times but had fun nonetheless so we kept on truckin and finally hit the one mile to go point where we ran into two hikers (Norwich students) who were questioning whether to road walk 2.5 miles back to their car.
 These kids were parked in a different lot and were supposed to take another trail down (Ethan Pond Trail) but did not want to go all the way back the other way so we offered them a ride when we reached the car.
 They hiked the final mile with us.
 We had conversations about skiing, hiking and fishing and they were good company.
 After reaching the our car, the Norwich boys hopped in and we gave them a lift to their vehicle down the road.
 All in all, fantastic day and great to be back in the mountains!